geoai-rl/geoai-rl.github.io/_posts/2020-10-20-Itaewon-Contents-Map.md

 <br/>

 [[Map 1]](https://geoai-rl.github.io/ITW_baseMap_20201011.html) shows Instagram data, store locations, research areas, and simulation scope data on the map.
 * HeatMap (Instagram Buzz) layer: Instagram data is displayed in HeatMap (Instagram Buzz) layer.
-It was expressed in HeatMap to see the relative distribution of Instagram contents within the Itaewon district.
+It was expressed in HeatMap to see the distribution of Instagram contents within the Itaewon district.
 Blue color represents the lowest frequency, on the other hand, red color represents the highest frequency
 * BUILDING (341) layer: The location of stores in Itaewon area can be found in BUILDING (341) layer.
 A total of 341 shops are displayed in research areas.
 Markers are marked on the coordinates where the store is located, and you can check the total number of "accumulated" Instagram contents by clicking on them.
 * Simulation Environment (Grid) Layer: The simulation Environment (Grid) Layer indicates the environment in which deep reinforcement learning is applied.
 Around Itaewon Station, the range of 1000㎡ was used as the simulation environment, and the environment of 1,000㎡ consisted of 10,000 grids(10㎡).
 * Research Area layer: Research Area layer indicates the research areas which consist of three administrative areas(Yongsan-dong 2-ga, Itaewon-dong, Hannam-dong) where Itaewon commercial districts are formed.